 The vendor-class default information varies by model and components.
-This is information that identifies the unit.

-set conn name name fs-egress filterset\name
+This is information that identifies the unit set conn name name fs-egress filterset\name set conn name name fs-ingress filterset\name

-Attaches a user filterset to a conn which is applied to transmitted packets.
-See "Filterset commands" on page 126.
+Attaches a user filterset to a connection, which is applied to transmitted packets.
+See "Filter Set Commands" on page 124.